scverse/scvi-tutorials/README.md

 [![PyPI][pypi-badge]][pypi-link]

 [scvi-tools] (single-cell variational inference tools) is a package for probabilistic modeling and analysis of single-cell omics data, built on top of [PyTorch] and [AnnData].
-It is developed and maintained by the scverse® consortium.

 # Tutorials